> is treated as luminance mask or alpha mask. (See Mask processing.)

 Percentages: n/a

-Computed value: as specified, but with lengths made absolute
+Computed value: list, each item as specified, but with lengths made absolute

 Media: visual